-If you wondered if it’s a scam or a legitimate program to earn some dough, this review will aim to answer all your questions.
+If you wonder if it’s a scam or a legitimate program to earn some dough, this review will aim to answer all your questions.
 It’s a good thing you’re doing your own research before you join.
 That’s a surefire way to avoid scams and find legit business opportunities.

 Steal My System Review

-In the speaker’s words – you can use this simple to use WordPress plugin to make thousands of dollars with little effort.
+In the speaker’s words – you can use this simple to use a WordPress plugin to make thousands of dollars with little effort.
 When you watch the video, it’s quite clear the claims are ridiculous and solely based on false hype.

-The sales page has no mention of how the process works or what you’ll be learning in the training.
+The sales page has no mention of how the process works or what you’ll be learning in training.
 It just talks about how you can ‘steal’ a system and start raking in cash on autopilot.
-That’s a big red flag right there, and looks like something you may want to avoid.
+That’s a big red flag right there and looks like something you may want to avoid.

 The product is sold on ClickBetter which is a marketplace where you can purchase other products which teach internet marketing/make money online strategies.
-They offer a 60-day money back guarantee, but the platform is also infamous for housing several other scams.
+They offer a 60-day money-back guarantee, but the platform is also infamous for housing several other scams.

-How It Works?
+How does It work?

 You will have a hard time making $50 with this, let alone $1,000 plus.
-It’s worth noting you continue to receive spam emails which encourage you to get the upsells.
+It’s worth noting you continue to receive spam emails that encourage you to get the upsells.
 These not only share generic information but are also astronomically expensive.